top of page

 Side note: I want to comment on when you should send a hand-written thank you verses some other form of correspondence.
 In today’s world of electronics, it has become acceptable to send words of gratitude by text or email, but only in some situations.
 If your mom or close friend takes you out for a quick dinner, it is fine to send them a text the next day with a big thank you.
 A phone call might even be better.
 Just keep in mind that an email or text can give the impression that you could not spare the time to thank the person adequately.
 A written note is a GIFT of your time, just as our cutout hearts were a gift to our parents.

 The rules have changed when a gift is opened in front of the person that gives you the present.
 Protocol states if they see you open the item, and you thank them in person, you do not need to send a hand-written note.
 An exception to this is a bridal or baby shower gift.
 I have a different opinion.
 If someone has taken the time to honor me with a gift, I can take the time to send a thank you.
 Whether you agree or not, I do want to caution you to know your audience.
 Younger generations might understand if you do not send a note, but your more mature friends might not.
-For those in an older generation, I think a hand-written note is important, even if you opened the gift in front of them.
-I also recommend sending correspondence by hand after you have been on an interview.
+For the more senior generations, I think a hand-written note is important, even if you opened the gift in front of them.
+I also recommend sending written correspondence after you have been on an interview.
 An electronic missive does not have the same impact, and yours will be lost among all the other emails received by the employer.
 When deciding if you should write a hand-written note, know your audience, and when in doubt, always write!

 Together with you,